 \begin{lemma}[Perfect Soundness] If $P$ does not know a solution of the Goishi Hiroi puzzle, then $V$ always rejects. \end{lemma}

-\begin{proof} We will prove the contrapositive of this statement.
-Suppose that $V$ accepts, meaning that the verification passes for every iteration.
+\begin{proof} We will prove the contrapositive of the statement.
+Suppose that $V$ accepts, which means the verification passes for every iteration.
 Consider the $p$-th iteration ($p \geq 3$).

-In Step 3, the verification passes, meaning that the card is a \mybox{2}.
+Since Step 3 passes, the card must be a \mybox{2}.
 As there is only one \mybox{2} in the grid, which is the card selected in the previous iteration, the move in this iteration must start from that cell.

-In Step 7, the verification passes, meaning that the card is a \mybox{0}, which means the current direction of travel is not the opposite direction of the direction of travel in the previous iteration, satisfying the rule of Goishi Hiroi.
+Since Step 7 passes, the card must be a \mybox{0}, meaning that the current travel direction is not opposite to that of the previous iteration, satisfying the rule of the puzzle.

-In Step 8, the verification passes, meaning that the card is a \mybox{1}, which means there is a stone on the corresponding cell.
-Also, when invoking the FirstNonZero protocol, it also passes, meaning that the stone must be the first one on the path, satisfying the rule of Goishi Hiroi.
+Since Step 8 passes, the card must be a \mybox{1}, meaning that there is a stone on the corresponding cell.
+Also, as the invoked FirstNonZero protocol also passes, the stone must be the first one on the path, satisfying the rule of the puzzle.

 This means the $p$-th iteration corresponds to a valid move of picking a stone from the grid.
 As this is true for every $p \geq 3$, and the case $p=2$ also works similarly, while the case $p=1$ is trivial, we can conclude that $P$ must know a valid solution of the puzzle. \end{proof}